mannie55/mannie55/README.md

 ### 🔭 Current Project
 **[Pelargo](#)** – A decentralized freelance platform on the Sui blockchain.

+I believe that building solutions should be both functional and personal, and I want to use software to solve problems that matter.
 ### 📫 Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/nnamdiogbonna/)
 - [Twitter](x.com/mannnie55)